prasad291024/APITestingPostman/README.md

-# API Automation Projects
+# 🚀 API Automation Project

 This repository showcases various API automation projects, each focusing on different aspects of API testing using Postman collections.

-# 🚀 API Automation Project

 ## 📌 Overview
 This repository contains an **API Automation Testing Framework** designed to validate and ensure the reliability, performance, and security of APIs.
 The framework is built using **Postman, Rest Assured, and Java**, following best practices in API testing.